OpMonTeam/OpMon-Archive/Resources/Musics/README.md

 * labo.ogg - Kiwaï Laboratory theme (Which one to choose ?) : Composed by Cyrion
 * battle.ogg - (The wild duel) : Composed by Navet56
 * arenabattle.ogg () : Composed by Navet56
+* battle.ogg - () : Composed by Navet56
+* norie.ogg - Norie theme () : Composed by Cyrion
+* trialbattle.ogg - Regimys trial theme (Towards the trophy of this city) : Composed by Navet56